How Many Departments In Ministry Of Magic

 Embrace Secrecy

 Secrecy is a fundamental aspect of the Ministry's culture.
-Be discreet about your work and avoid discussing sensitive information with unauthorized individuals.
+That said, be discreet about your work and avoid discussing sensitive information with unauthorized individuals.
 Respect the need for confidentiality and never betray the trust of your colleagues.

-However, don't let secrecy become an excuse for unethical behavior.
-If you witness wrongdoing, don't hesitate to speak up.
+On the flip side, don't let secrecy become an excuse for unethical behavior.
+Plus, if you witness wrongdoing, don't hesitate to speak up.
 Use the proper channels to report your concerns and be prepared to face the consequences.
 Protecting the integrity of the Ministry is everyone's responsibility.

 Learn the Politics